sinny999s/sincaraV1/README.md

 🌌 SINCARA+
-A modern continuation of the original Sincara client — optimized, feature-rich, and open-source for 1.7.10 & 1.8.9.
+A modern continuation of the original Fusion client — optimized, feature-rich, and open-source for 1.7.10 & 1.8.9.

 Sincara+ is a powerful Minecraft client made for versions 1.7.10 and 1.8.9, packed with combat, movement, visual, inventory, and utility modules — plus a clean internal GUI and a dedicated injector for easy setup.

-This project builds on the legacy of the original Sincara (by deity and others), which is no longer maintained.
+This project builds on the legacy of the original Fusion (by deity and others), which is no longer maintained.
 Sincara+ picks up the torch and aims to push the project further with new features, improved performance, and enhanced usability.

 🧩 Features
 🔧 Modular system – toggle modules for Combat, Movement, Visuals, etc.